-Active high is inverted from the traditional Hsync, with a positive-going pulse.
+Active HIGH means the leading edge of the Hsync pulse is positive-going.
 This means that timing will be based on the leading edge of Hsync, which is now the RISING edge.

 The device will operate if this bit is set incorrectly, but the internally generated clamp position, as established by Clamp Placement (Register 05h), will not be placed as expected, which may generate clamping errors.